-4.5 The Palma Ratio: Examples.
+4.5 The Palma ratio: examples

-Finally, as we have noted, while we have been describing above standard measures of inequality such as the Gini coefficient and Theil index, because of our approach involving synthetic populations, the GCD can be easily used to produce any other desired measure of inequality.
-In Figure 8 below we show the evolution of the 'Palma ratio' (the 90-40 ratio) for the US, China, India and Brazil from 1960 to 2010.
-Inequality in Brazil, while beginning at a very high level, has if we focus on this ratio declined substantially.
-Contrastingly, in the case of China, the US and India, there have been increases, although apart from the first, the change appears to be relatively modest compared to that in Brazil.
+Finally, as we have noted, while we have been describing standard measures of inequality such as the Gini coefficient and Theil index, because of our approach involving synthetic populations, the GCD can be easily used to produce any other desired measure of inequality.
+In Figure 8 below we show the evolution of the 'Palma ratio' (the ratio of the share of the top 10 per cent to that of the bottom 40 per cent) for the USA, China, India, and Brazil from 1960 to 2010.
+Inequality in Brazil, while beginning at a very high level, has, if we focus on this ratio, declined substantially.
+Contrastingly, in the case of China, the USA, and India, there have been increases, although, apart from the first, the change appears to be relatively modest compared to that in Brazil.

 Figure 8.
-Palma Ratio 1960-2013: Selected Economies.
+Palma ratio 1960-2013: selected economies

-5. Conclusion
+5 Conclusion

-The lottery of birth -- to whom one is born, when and where -- accounts for the majority of variation in the resources and opportunities available to human beings.
-Within nations, other influences -- one's gender, ethnic or racial category and other such factors -- serve to disadvantage some individuals in myriad, often invisible, ways from before they are born until past their deaths.
-These patterns of inequality can reinforce themselves over generations through the construction of structural barriers, uneven political power and societal arrangements that limit the potential of persons to flourish.
+The lottery of birth-to whom one is born, when, and where-accounts for the majority of variation in the resources and opportunities available to human beings.
+Within nations, other influences-one's gender, ethnic, or racial category and other such factors-serve to disadvantage some individuals in myriad, often invisible, ways from before they are born until their deaths.
+These patterns of inequality can be reinforced over generations through the effects of structural barriers, differences in political power, or social discrimination, limiting the potential of persons to flourish.

-The scale and arbitrariness of the distribution of global resources has become a more evident social and political issue in the last two decades.
-One recent estimate suggests that the richest 8% of individuals in the world enjoy the same income as the other 92% of the population (Milanovic 2013) and this is likely an underestimate as the incomes of the rich are poorly reflected in household surveys and even in tax records16.
-Prominent social movements across the world (from the Indignados in Spain to the Movimento dos Trabalhadores Rurais Sem Terra (MST) in Brazil to the Occupy movement across the world and the Arab spring protests) have all been at least partly driven by the core concern of the perceived illegitimacy of economic and political inequality; and these are only the most well-known among many thousands of such actions.
-Governments in many parts of the world, it seems, are faced with substantially dissatisfied citizenries that object on various grounds to continuing structural barriers or new patterns of growth which damage their prospects and well-being for the apparently disproportionate benefit of a seemingly small elite.
+One recent estimate suggests that the richest 8 per cent of individuals in the world enjoy the same income as the other 92 per cent of the population (Milanovic 2013) and this is likely to be an underestimate as the incomes of the rich are poorly reflected in household surveys and even in tax records.
+Prominent social movements across the world (from the Indignados in Spain to the Movimento dos Trabalhadores Rurais Sem Terra in Brazil to the Occupy movement across the world and the Arab Spring protests) have all been at least partly driven by the concern of the perceived illegitimacy of economic and political inequality; and these are only the most well-known such instances.
+Governments in many parts of the world, it seems, are faced with dissatisfied citizenries that object to inadequate life chances.
 At the same time, the middle class is also burgeoning in many countries and, especially if modestly defined, arguably also in the world as a whole.
 Poverty appears to have fallen by certain measures although in a very geographically uneven way.
 These diverse facts give rise to a complex picture of a changing global reality.
-Better research and data is needed to begin to capture the gross contrasts as well as the necessary nuances.
+Better research and data are needed to begin to capture the gross contrasts as well as the necessary nuances.
 Such data must be used not only for purposes of description but in order to better understand the determinants of the changing relative and absolute fortunes of people.
 We have presented some results from our initial (benchmark) global consumption distribution dataset.
 There are myriad applications that can be imagined, separately or together, for this dataset as well as its twin global income distribution dataset.
-We present a work in progress that offers diverse possibilities for a deeper understanding of the evolution of material well-being both within and across countries, for regions and the world as a whole, and that extends from description to explanation.
-It is to this end that we introduce our project as a whole, and seek to build and improve the database that is its foundation -- with the involvement of interested specialists and the world public -- in the months and years to come.
+We present a work in progress that offers possibilities for a deeper understanding of the evolution of material well-being both within and across countries, for regions and the world as a whole, and that extends from description to explanation.
+It is to this end that we introduce our project as a whole, and seek to build and improve the database that is its foundation, with the involvement of interested specialists and the world public.